Ford says EV unit losing billions, should be seen as startup

 For this year, Ford expects Ford Blue to post a $7 billion pretax profit, modestly better than last year.
 Ford Pro is expected to earn $6 billion before taxes, nearly double its earnings last year, Lawler said.

 Ford was to present the new structure, announced last March, to analysts and investors on Thursday.
 Other business units include corporate, Ford Credit and Ford Next, a new business incubator.
-Shares of Ford rose 1.8% in Thursday morning trading ahead of the presentation.
+Shares of Ford slipped 0.5% Thursday.

 Lawler said the company is changing the way it does business, not just doing an accounting exercise.